-Bohol is a beautiful island in the centre of the Philippines and close to Cebu island.
-In this article I will share to you how to get from Cebu International Airport to Bohol by ferry and what’s good to know beforehand.
+Bohol is a beautiful island in the center of the Philippines and close to Cebu island.
+In this article, I will share with you how to get from Cebu International Airport to Bohol by ferry and what’s good to know beforehand.

 Arrival to the Cebu ferry pier

-At the port there will be counters of different ferry companies side by side.
+At the port, Cebu Pier 1, there will be counters of different ferry companies side by side.
 There are two main companies that operate between Cebu port and Tagbilaran port and they are SuperCat and OceanJet.
 The travel time for both companies is approximately 2 hours.
 SuperCat might be a bit cheaper but it doesn’t operate as often as OceanJet.
 I would just pick the one that is leaving at the best time which in my case was OceanJet.